 Voters should consider whether a candidate has already been honored by prior receipt of the Furbutt award, but in no case may a person be nominated for this award in the year after he or she has won it.

 Runners of the Year: Recognizes two runners -- one male and one female member of the VHTRC -- who have demonstrated consistently outstanding performances in trail runs during the past year.
 Nominees for this award may be considered not only for their speed but also for their versatility and consistency as well as their support and representation of the club while performing at this high level over the year.

 Performances of the Year: Recognizes one male and one female member of the VHTRC for the most outstanding performance of the year in a trail run.
-"Outstanding" is considered in terms of course difficulty and weather conditions as well as the age, sex, and ability of the runner.
+"Outstanding" is considered in terms of course difficulty and weather conditions as well as the age, gender, and ability of the runner.
 In other words, this is a relative, not an absolute, test.

 Most Improved: Recognizes one male and one female member of the VHTRC whose performances in trail running in the past year have significantly improved.